 - Not Configured: Secure Message Exchange has not been configured.
 This will display Inactive in the image displaying the connection between master and secure message exchange. - Configuration In Progress: Configuration of the secure message exchange is in process.
 This will display Inactive in the image displaying the connection between master and secure message exchange. - Configured: Connection between the master and secure message exchange is established without errors.
-This will display as Connected Data Replication ON in the image if data replication is on from this tenant node to the master node. - This will display as Connected Data Replication OFF in the image if data replication is turned off from this tenant node to the master node. - Configuration Failed: Connection between the master and secure message exchange is not established, due to either, wrong configuration or network failure. - This will display Disconnected in the image displaying the connection between master and secure message exchange. - 3.
+This will display as Connected Data Replication ON in the image if data replication is on from this tenant node to the master node. - This will display as Connected Data Replication OFF in the image if data replication is turned off from this tenant node to the master node. - Configuration Failed: Connection between the master and secure message exchange is not established, due to either, wrong configuration or network failure.

+This will display Disconnected in the image displaying the connection between master and secure message. - This will display Disconnected in the image displaying the connection between master and secure message exchange. - 3.
 (Optional) To stop communication and replication of data, from this tenant to the master, click the YES button appearing beside Enabled.
 Disabling stops the master from receiving any data from this tenant and now the master cannot remotely manage modules and connectors of this tenant and you will see NO in the Enabled field, as shown in the following image: